decode-mayank/CSV_AI_BOT/flask-ai/README.md

 # How to run server
 flask run

+# If migrations folder not exist in the project
+flask db init

 # How to apply migrations
-flask db init
-flask db migrate
-flask db upgrade
+flask db migrate -m "Initial migration." flask db upgrade

 # If you already have migrations file in migrations folder then run below command
-flask db stamp head
-flask db migrate
 flask db upgrade